cts/cts-ui/README.md

 ### Changing the code and re-running

-From a separate console, run grunt in the project root:
+If you're running `grunt server`, the code should update automatically as you make changes in your editor.
+If you want to manually re-compile, in a separate console, run the following command in the project root:

     ```
     grunt